 13/02/86 Appearance (Good Morning Britain)

-Suggs and Cathal discuss drug use in the music world with Anne Diamond on TV-AM, probably on the back of the release of the “Burning the boats” video cassette.
+Suggs and Cathal discuss drug use in the music world with a naive Anne Diamond on TV-AM, probably on the back of the release of the “Burning the Boats” video cassette.

 13/02/86 Appearance (Sky Trax)